>

 The version sung by Lloyd was learned from a recording made in 1936 for the English Folk Dance and Song Society by Harry Cox, traditional singer from Catfield, Norfolk.

 Sam Larner of Winterton, Norfolk, sang The Bold Young Fisherman in a recording made by Ewan MacColl and Peggy Seeger in 1958-1960.
-It was include in 2014 on his Musical Traditions anthology Cruising Round Yarmouth.
+It was included in 2014 on his Musical Traditions anthology Cruising Round Yarmouth.

 The Bold Fisherman has also been in the repertoire of the Copper Family for a long time, but they (Bob, John, Jill and Lynne Copper and Jon Dudley) only recorded it in October 1987 for their LP Coppersongs: A Living Tradition.
 Bob Copper and his grandsons Mark, Andy and Sean Barrat sang it again on their CD Coppersongs 3: The Legacy Continues.